exhibition by Andrij Bojarov

-On March 16, at 8.00 pm, the Living-Room Café and the conference room of the Center for Urban History will host the opening of the exhibition of Andrij Bojarov "COPY/PAST".
+March 16 - July 30, 2018 in the Living-Room Café and the conference room of the Center for Urban History

 In this exhibition project, Andrij Bojarov applies the practice of appropriation to draw attention to the problems of studying and preserving the archives of artists and photographers who used to work in Lviv in the first half of the 20th century.